How to Become a Wisconsin School Counselor

 For specific information on fingerprinting procedures and criminal background checks, read the following webpage: Wisconsin educator fingerprinting procedures.

 For more information pertaining to your particular case, call the Wisconsin Department of Public Instruction at (800) 266-1027.
+Additional information about school counseling licensure in Wisconsin can be found here.

 I'm a certified counselor from another state...